errkroujraycalumag21-stack/Lazy_Setup_Live_Kali_Persistence/README.md

 #USING THE PYTHON FILE

--JUST DOWNLOAD THE PYTHON PERSISTENCE_AUTO_SETUP
+-JUST DOWNLOAD THE PYTHON PERSISTENCE_AUTO_SETUP.PY

 -OPEN TERMINAL "go to Downloads then open terminal in that directory using F4"